 The NDA is the nation's nuclear decommissioning body and has extensive experience in this area, being responsible for decommissioning the rest of the UK's ex-nuclear research and generation estate through its subsidiary Nuclear Restoration Services.
 Transfer to NDA / NRS provides the UK government with the best opportunity to integrate the decommissioning of all UK nuclear sites into the most cost-effective solution for the taxpayer.
-It is decommissioning experience and expertise that NRS will bring to undertaking the decommissioning programme as Hinkley Point B's new Site Licence Company, following completion of defueling by EDF.
+It is decommissioning programme as Hinkley Point B's new Site Licence Company, following completion of defueling by EDF.